Warthog Systems LabAnalyst X

 data analysis software for Mac OS X

-• Up to 24 channels of data, each containing up to four million samples.
+• Up to 32 channels in each of up to 16 open files, each containing up to seven million samples.

-• Compatible with most printers and can produce both graphics and text output of results.
+• Can produce both graphics and text output of results.

-• Analyses include running averages and averaged pairs differences, descriptive statistics (mean, range, SD, SE), minimum and maximum values averaged over selected time intervals, simple waveform analysis, FFT, slope vs. time, interchannel regressions, graphical time series, asymptotes, polynomial fitting, and time, event, and selective integration.
+• Analyses include running averages and averaged pairs differences, descriptive statistics (mean, range, SD, SE), minimum and maximum values averaged over selected time intervals, simple waveform analysis, FFT, slope vs. time, inter-channel regressions, time series, asymptote and polynomial fitting, and time, event, and selective integration.

 Numerical Resolution, data types, file formats